-According to the International Osteoporosis Foundation, Osteoporosis is a bone disorder that reduces bone density and bone quality and affects approximately 54 million Americans.
-The risk of fracture is made more likely as bones become more porous and brittle.
-This bone loss happens gradually.
-Until the first bone is broken, there are often no signs of the condition.
+According to the International Osteoporosis Foundation, Osteoporosis is a bone disorder that reduces bone density and bone strength and affects approximately 54 million Americans.
+As bones become less dense and more brittle, the risk of a break becomes much higher.
+This bone loss is gradual and until the bone is broken, there often is no sign of a problem.

 Sudden Sensorineural Hearing Loss (SSHL)

 Sudden losses of hearing can affect one or both ears.
-Many individuals realize their symptoms upon waking up in the morning.
+Many people realize their symptoms when first waking up in the morning.
 Others first notice it when trying to use one particular ear, for example when using a mobile phone to make a call.
-A disturbing “pop” is noticed by others just before their hearing fades.
-People with sudden hearing loss often get dizzy and/or have tinnitus in their ears.
+Just before the hearing fades others notice a loud “pop”.
+People with sudden hearing loss often get dizzy and/or have ringing in their ears.

-SSHL occurs in one out of 5,000 individuals each year in the United States.
-50% of those recover their hearing almost instantly and 85% of the rest recover if diagnosed and treated rapidly.
+SSHL happens to one out of 5,000 people each year in the United States.
+50% of those recover their hearing almost instantly and 85% of the rest recover if diagnosed and treated quickly.

 Study links hearing loss with sudden hearing loss